open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

 ## Overview

 Add-on is an extension which can work with multiple clusters based on the foundation components in open-cluster-management.
+Add-ons are Open Cluster Management-based extensions that can be used to work with multiple clusters.
+Add-ons can support different configurations for different managed clusters, and can also be used to read data from the hub cluster.
+For example, you might use the [managed-serviceaccount](https://github.com/open-cluster-management-io/managed-serviceaccount) add-on to collect the tokens from managed cluster back to the hub cluster, use the [cluster-proxy ](https://github.com/open-cluster-management-io/cluster-proxy) addon to establish a reverse proxy tunnels from the managed cluster to the hub cluster, etc.

 A typical add-on should consist of two kinds of components:

-**Add-on agent:** A component in the managed clusters that manages the managed clusters for the hub admins.
+**Add-on agent:** The components running in the managed clusters which can be any kubernetes resources, for example
+it might be a container with permissions to access the hub cluster, an Operator, or an instance of Operator, etc.

-**Add-on manager:** A kubernetes controller in the hub cluster that applies the add-on agent manifests to the managed clusters via the ManifestWork API.
+**Add-on manager:** A kubernetes controller in the hub cluster that generates and applies the add-on agent manifests to the managed clusters via the ManifestWork API.
 The manager also can optionally manage the lifecycle of add-on.

 There are 2 API resources for add-on in the OCM hub cluster:

-**ClusterManagementAddOn:** This is a cluster-scoped resource which allows the user to discover which add-on is available for the cluster manager and also provides metadata information about the add-on.
+**ClusterManagementAddOn:** This is a cluster-scoped resource which allows the user to discover which add-on is available for the cluster manager and also provides metadata information about the add-on such as display name and description information.
 The name of the `ClusterManagementAddOn` resource will be used for the namespace-scoped `ManagedClusterAddOn` resource.

-**ManagedClusterAddOn:** This is a namespace-scoped resource which is used by add-on managers to convey their states.
-This resource should be created in the `ManagedCluster` namespace of the hub cluster.
+**ManagedClusterAddOn:** This is a namespace-scoped resource which is used to trigger the add-on agent to be installed on the managed cluster, and should be created in the `ManagedCluster` namespace of the hub cluster.
+`ManagedClusterAddOn` also holds the current state of an add-on.

 There is a library named [addon-framework](https://github.com/open-cluster-management-io/addon-framework) which provides some simple user interfaces for developers to build their add-on managers easily.